bbannour/SPTG/README.md

 SPTG directory Structure:

 - `bin/`: This directory contains the SPTG tool binary `sptg.exe`.
-It also includes the PlantUML JAR, which allows visualization and export of generated test cases in graphical PlantUML (SVG) format.
+It also includes the PlantUML JAR and the Graphviz executable (`dot`), which together enable visualization and export of generated test cases in graphical PlantUML (SVG) format.

 - `examples/`: This directory contains all examples.
 It has a subdirectory for each example and a script `run-all.sh` to run all preconfigured test case generation tasks.
 Each example subdirectory includes:
   - The reference model.